ddisanto-langops/langops-dashboard/README.md

 See in real time the progress of all files being worked on as well as deadlines, leveraging Trello and Crowdin APIs.

 ## Implementation
 Trello shall be the source of truth, and real-time info can come from Crowdin.
+Data will be pushed to Google Sheets for further evaluation.

 ## Timeframe
 Ideally in production by February.